Prostate Cancer Testing – It’s No Joke..

 After opting for genetic testing, counsellors provide invaluable assistance in interpreting the results.
 They elucidate the implications for the individual’s health and their family members and discuss strategies for managing any emerging issues.
 This could involve recommending closer monitoring or preventive measures.

-Prostate Health Risk at Randox Health
+Prostate Cancer Testing at Randox Health

 Open Reference ListClose Reference List